Word Gems

 E. It was very disconcerting to me.
 Even though I was trying my hardest to display an outward nonchalance, immediately he said, “Elenchus lights up at the mention of her name.”

-E. I guess so.
-I mean, I was trying so hard to not show any feelings, and he just read me like a flashing neon sign.
+E. I mean, I was actually trying hard to not show any feelings, and he just read me like a flashing neon sign.

 K. Darling Dear… you couldn’t hide the “Christmas tree lights” in your eyes.